 The Ph.D. is not formally granted until the student completes all program requirements (including the predoctoral internship).
-A student may participate in June commencement ceremonies only after successfully completing all requirements except the last three months of internship.
+A student may participate in June commencement if they plan to complete all requirements by the end of the summer quarter (following the spring commencement ceremony).
 This includes completing all coursework, practica, the dissertation oral defense, and all final revisions to the dissertation.
+Participation in the ceremony is distinct from the degree conferral.
 All requirements must be completed by the grading deadline of the degree conferral quarter.
-Clinical students who are on internship are allowed to participate in the commencement ceremony if they have completed the above dissertation requirements in the following circumstances: a) internship completion July 1 - student may participate in the ceremony and apply for August degree conferral.
-However, the Ph.D. degree will not be formally granted until the student successfully completes the internship and this fact is verified by the DCT.
+The Ph.D. degree will not be formally granted until the student successfully completes the internship and this fact is verified by the DCT.
 Upon notification through formal written documentation of internship completion, the DCT will change the grade for the internship course from "R-Research" to "Pass".
 The degree will then be conferred on the last day of the quarter in which the students' requirements are completed.